joshmarinacci/webxr-workshop-intro/part1/instructions.md

 This adds an event handler to the scene.
 The hit-test component will fire a `newAnchoredEntity` event once the user has chosen an anchor spot.
 This event handler will listen for the event, remove the box from the scene, then insert the box again as a child of the floor object, then add the floor to the scene.
-It also removes the hit-test component so that this anchor choosing procedure is only performed once at application start.
+The code also removes the hit-test component so that this anchor choosing procedure is only performed once at application start.